stevleibelt/incubator/component/php/batch_job/README.md

 * fills up queue with items
 * implements EnqueueInterface

+### Allocator

+* assign available instances (serversm or application instances) to the enqueued entries
+    * can be done by server load
+    * can be done by round robbin
+    * can be reassigned if one machine is not available anymore

 ### Acquirer

-* acquires / marks items in queue
+* acquires / marks items in queue with a worker id
 * implements AcquireInterface

 ### Releaser